alberbm-dev/PAD/README.md

 I strongly recommend using virtual environments to run it.
 I used Pipenv to manage the project and the requirements.

-In order to use the "Run YOLO"" tool you must first download the weights and configuration files from Darknet's official website, as well as the list of categories on the COCO dataset.
+In order to use the "Run YOLO" tool you must first download the weights and configuration files from Darknet's official website, as well as the list of categories on the COCO dataset.

 ## The Dataset